 In reality, you literally can’t have success without failure—they’re two sides of the same coin, part of the same meal.

 To stick with the restaurant analogy, if life were a price-fixed menu, the appetizer would be a small heap of failure.
 It would smell funny, look awful, and probably be the most bitter thing you’ve ever tasted.
 Just when the waiter finally takes the rancid plate away, you’ll breathe a sigh of relief knowing that disgrace is no longer in sight, until he comes back moments later with an even bigger mound of failure as the main course — at which point you’ll turn to your friend, bang your first on the table and say “This isn’t what I was expecting!”

 Nobody wants failure for their main course.
 But just like a broke student who eats ramen everyday for years while putting themselves through school, you need to accept that failure’s going to be the only thing on your menu for quite some time if you want anything worth having.

 It doesn’t matter how much you achieve, or how good you think you are… you’ll never be immune to failure.
 Expect it often.
 Anticipate it.
 Remember that even though you can have failure without success, you can’t have success without failure.

 We often have intensely emotional reactions whenever we think we’ve failed, and anything that feels remotely like failure seems like the end of the world.

 For some strange reason, our brain seemingly gives any supposed failure the power to forever define us as a person—as if this one moment will be some cosmic and ultimate declaration of our worth.

-But most of the time, we unknowingly conflate what feels like an in-the-moment failure with eternal failure.
+But most of the time, we unknowingly conflate an in-the-moment failure for eternal failure.